|

 New England Modernism: Revolutionary Architecture in the 20th Century

-Highlights from documentary filmmaker Jake Gorst's deep dive into American Modernism’s provocative footing in New England.
+A documentary film screening and discussion with filmmaker Jake Gorst about his deep dive into American Modernism’s provocative footing in New England.

 Learning Objectives:

-1. Understand the history and historic significance of New England Modernism.
+1. Describe the history and historic significance of New England Modernism.

 2. Identify influential architects and attributes of their innovative works of New England Modernism.